arpansahu/common_readme/AWS Deployment/Jenkins/jenkins_end.md

 If image is pushed successfully, email is sent to notify and then another Jenkins Pipeline [JENKINS BUILD PROJECT NAME] is called.

-In this above picture you can see credentials right? you can add your github credentials and harbor from Manage Jenkins on home Page --> Manage Credentials
+In this above picture you can see credentials right? you can add your github credentials and harbor credentials use harbor-credentials as id for harbor credentials. from Manage Jenkins on home Page --> Manage Credentials

 and add your GitHub credentials from there